gradgrind/fetrunner/README.md

 ### Building the GUI

 As this is written in `C++` this is more difficult.
 Perhaps the easiest way is to install the Qt development kit from the Qt website (qt.io).
-The run Qt Creator and open the project in the subdirectory `gui` by loading the `CMakeLists.txt` file.
+Then run Qt Creator and open the project in the subdirectory `gui` by loading the `CMakeLists.txt` file.
 See the Qt Creator documentation for further details.
 Note that `libfetrunner` must be built (as a static library) before building the GUI.

 **Special note for Windows users**